umihico/pythonista-chromeless/README.md

     + download [examples.py](https://github.com/umihico/chromeless/blob/master/examples.py)
     + put your credentials as `awsgateway_apikey` and `awsgateway_url` in examples.py

 That's it!
-Now run the examples.py and change it as you want!
+Now run the examples.py or custom as you want!

 ## Tips
 + **One call, One instance.** Solution is wrapping.